Chart Color Schemes

 Renmark faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.5%, significantly below the Australian average of 30.4%.
+The area's university qualification rate is 12.5%, substantially lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.0%).
-Trade and technical skills are prominent, with 32.8% of residents aged 15+ holding vocational credentials – advanced diplomas at 8.2% and certificates at 24.6%.
+Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.0%).
+Trade and technical skills are prominent, with 32.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.2%) and certificates (24.6%).

-A substantial 23.3% of the population is actively pursuing formal education, including 10.5% in primary education, 5.9% in secondary education, and 2.0% in tertiary education.
-Renmark's four schools have a combined enrollment reaching 1,108 students, operating under typical Australian school conditions (ICSEA: 958) with balanced educational opportunities.
+A substantial 23.3% of the population is actively pursuing formal education, including 10.5% in primary, 5.9% in secondary, and 2.0% in tertiary education.
+Renmark's four schools have a combined enrollment of 1,108 students, with typical Australian school conditions (ICSEA: 958) offering balanced educational opportunities.
 Educational provision is split between two primary and two secondary institutions.
 The area functions as an education hub with 23.1 school places per 100 residents, significantly above the regional average of 13.6, attracting students from surrounding communities.

 Frequently Asked Questions - Education